 primavera p6 activity codes

-Primavera P6 Activity Codes: Creating and Assigning
+Mastering Primavera P6 Activity Codes: A Step-by-Step Guide to Creating and Assigning [2024]

-How to arrange activities in Primavera P6?
 Primavera P6 Activity Codes enable to make group and sort, filter activities by some specific value such as area, responsible manager, discipline, department, payment categories, etc. Activity codes help to make effective reporting.
 With the help of activity codes, schedulers planning engineers and other users can create so many different types of work performance reports.
-This article shows how to create and assign activity codes in Primavera P6.
+This article shows how to create and assign activity (assign activity codes in Primavera P6) codes in Primavera P6.

 Primavera P6 Activity Codes

 Project managers and upper management often want to receive particular activity reports to understand the current performance of their projects.
 Therefore schedulers must use the activity codes to support reporting.
-WBS (Work Breakdown Structure) can be used for this purpose, however, creating reports based on the WBS codes it is not enough to create all types of reports.
+WBS (Work Breakdown Structure) can be used for this purpose; however, creating reports based on the WBS codes it is not enough to create all types of reports.

 Activity codes allow you to organize activities into logical groups based on your project’s requirements.
 In Primavera P6, an activity code can be Global, EPS (Enterprise Project Structure), or Project.
 Global activity codes categorize activities across all projects within the organization.
-EPS activity codes categorize activities within a specific node of the EPS (Enterprise Project Structure).
+EPS categorize activities within a specific node of the EPS (Enterprise Project Structure).
 Project activity codes categorize the project activities based on specific groups and deliverables or features within a project.

 Once you create the activity codes and assign them, you can easily group, sort, and filter the activities.